Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Choice of the Relaxation Range

 \subsection{Towards Goal-Oriented Cross-Validation}

 The framework of \reGP makes it possible to predict a function $f$ from point evaluations of $f$.
 Suppose we are specifically interested in obtaining good predictive distributions in a range $Q\subset\RR$ of function values, and accept degraded predictions outside this range.
 To achieve this goal, the idea of \reGP is to relax interpolation constraints.
-Naturally, it makes sense to relax interpolation constraints outside the range $Q$ but it could happen that relaxing interpolation constraints does not improve predictive distributions on $Q$.
+Naturally, it makes sense to relax interpolation constraints outside the {range of interest~$Q$}, but it {can} happen that relaxing {all the} interpolation constraints {outside~$Q$} does not improve predictive distributions on~$Q$.
 Therefore, the question arises as to how to automatically select a range $R$ in $\RR \setminus Q$, on which interpolation constraints should be relaxed.

-In the following, we put $R^{(0)} = \RR \setminus Q$, and we view the relaxation set $R$ as a parameter of the \reGP model, which has to be chosen in $R^{(0)}$ along with the parameters $\theta$ of the underlying GP $\xi$.
+In the following, we put $R^{(0)} = \RR \setminus Q$, and we view the relaxation {range}~$R$ as a parameter of the \reGP model, which has to be chosen in $R^{(0)}$ along with the parameters $\theta$ of the underlying GP $\xi$.
 A first idea for the selection of $R$ is to rely on the standard leave-one-out cross-validation approach to select the parameters of a GP \citep{dubrule1983:_cv_kriging, rasmussen06:_gauss_proces_machin_learn, zhang10:_krigin_cross_valid}.
 Using the formalism of~\emph{scoring rules} \citep[see, e.g.,][]{gneiting:2007:scoring, petit2021:_gaussian_process_model_selection}, selecting parameters by a leave-one-out approach amounts to minimizing a selection criterion written as